-The amendments are effective for annual reporting periods beginning on or after 1 January 2022 and apply prospectively.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023.

 3. SEGMENT INFORMATION

 For management purposes, the Group is organised into business units based on their products and services and has two reportable segments as follows: